Grab the FALL & Winter capsule wardrobe!

 The Turning Point

 We got home and he was so upset!
 I’m sure you can imagine how big of a mess that made.
 Rob bathed him while I rinsed his clothes and started the laundry.
 At first I was laughing and then out of nowhere I started crying so hard.
-I’d had a lot of pent up emotions over the past week, and potty training a boy is exhausting.
+I’d had a lot of pent up emotions over the past week, and potty training boys is exhausting.
 I felt so much better after.

 I still do prompt him to go to the bathroom before we leave the house and before meals, nap and bed time, and if he hasn’t gone in a while, but for the most part, he runs in there himself.